-Arniston was named Waenhuiskrans (coach-house cliff) by the local fishers in honour of the huge sea cave capable of housing several oxwagons.
+Arniston was named Waenhuiskrans (coachhouse cliff) by the local fishers in honour of the huge sea cave capable of housing several oxwagons.
 For outsiders, it was named after the Arniston, a ship wrecked there in 1815.
 The Waenhuiskrans Cave can be explored at low tide.

-The De Hoop Nature Reserve on the way to Swellendam includes an internationally renowned wetland and bird sanctuary.
+The De Hoop Nature Reserve and adjacent De Hoop Marine Protected Area on the way to Swellendam include an internationally renowned wetland and bird sanctuary.
 It is a winter retreat for the southern right whale and the Western Cape's only Cape griffen vulture colony.

-The red Bredasdorp lily and many species of protea and erica are found in the

-Heuningberg Nature Reserve.
+The red Bredasdorp lily and many species of protea and erica are found in the Heuningberg Nature Reserve.

 Swellendam is well known for its youngberries and eclectic architecture.
 The Drostdy Museum consists of a group of buildings containing a huge selection of period furniture.
-The Bontebok National Park, about 7 km from Swellendam, provides sanctuary to the threatened bontebok and other spe-
+The Bontebok National Park, about 7 km from Swellendam, provides sanctuary to the threatened bontebok and other species.

-Known for its world-class wine.
-Barrydale offers the visitor fruit and fresh air in abundance
+Known for its world-class wine, Barrydale offers the visitor fruit and fresh air in abundance.

-Situated on the N2, about 160 km from Cape Town.
-Riviersonderend offers beautiful mountain and river scenery, a nine-hole golf course and sightings of the blue crane.
+Situated on the N2, about 160 km from Cape Town, Riviersonderend offers beautiful mountain and river scenery, a nine-hole golf course and sightings of the blue crane.